 The book used to record attendance for school admission will not be available.

-Both Sunday services will continue to be live streamed from the church, and subsequently available on YouTube, as they have been during the most recent lockdown.
+All Sunday morning services, and some evening services, will continue to be live streamed from the church, and subsequently available on YouTube, as they have been during the most recent lockdown.
 St.Albans YouTube services can be found here:

 The Thursday morning communion service will be a BCP Holy Communion service.
 As for Sunday communion services, communion will be in one kind only (no wine), and special measures will be taken to ensure hygiene.